Our Team

 Co-Founder/Faculty Liaison

-Birdie holds a Doctor of Philosophy from the UBC.
-She also completed a BComm at SMU, a BEd from OISE and she is a graduate of the counselling program at Acadia University (’00).
+Birdie holds a Doctor of Philosophy from UBC.
+She also completed a BComm at SMU and a BEd from OISE and is a graduate of the counselling program at Acadia University (’00).

-Birdie’s extensive travel and time spent living in other countries cultivated a deep curiosity in the methods and practices of non-western healers.
-While at UBC she developed an interdisciplinary program of research to student the systems of healing ascribed to by traditions healers in the Acores region of Portugal.
+Birdie’s extensive travel and time living in other countries cultivated a deep curiosity about the methods and practices of non-Western healers.
+While at UBC, she developed an interdisciplinary program of research to study the systems of healing ascribed to by traditional healers in the Acores region of Portugal.

-She has worked primarily with youth in educational settings and in residential care facilities.
-Her clinical practice has focused primarily on youth who have affected by developmental trauma and the caregivers that surround them.
+She has worked primarily with youth in educational settings and residential care facilities.
+Her clinical practice has focused primarily on youth affected by developmental trauma and the caregivers who surround them.
 Birdie has a strong interest in counsellor education and development.

-Outside of work, Birdie can usually be found with her lab/pointer cross either trapsing through woods or learning something new they can do together.
+Outside of work, Birdie can usually be found with her lab/pointer cross traipsing through the woods or learning something new they can do together.